Managing Configuration Comments on IOS XR

 !

-The OSPF cost for the network 1.1.1.1/32 was subsequently updated on PE-TEST-2 as well.
+The OSPF cost update for the 1.1.1.1/32 network was subsequently received by PE-TEST-2.

 RP/0/RP0/CPU0:PE-TEST-2#show ip ospf 1 database router adv-router 10.0.0.1